onramp-io/blend-apprentice-project/README.md

  |react-stripe-elements  |^6.1.2 |

 # Installation
 To run this project, you must have Docker installed and download/clone this repository to get the `bloggies_backend` and `bloggies_frontend` files.
+The Stripe CLI is also recommended to allow for subscription/payments.
+Learning Circle utilizes the Stripe webhook events to update memberships in the database.

 To setup the **backend** run the following commands in the command line (from the root directory):